Accelerationism: Dark enlightenment

 Land's involvement in the neoreactionary movement has contributed to his views on accelerationism.
 In The Dark Enlightenment, he advocates for a form of capitalist monarchism, with states controlled by a CEO.
-He views democratic and egalitarian policies as only slowing down acceleration and the technocapital singularity, stating "Beside the speed machine, or industrial capitalism, there is an ever more perfectly weighted decelerator [...] comically, the fabrication of this braking mechanism is proclaimed as progress.
+He views democratic and egalitarian policies as only slowing down acceleration and the technocapital singularity, stating "Beside the speed machine, or industrial capitalism, there is an ever more perfectly weighted decelerator ... comically, the fabrication of this braking mechanism is proclaimed as progress.
 It is the Great Work of the Left."
 Le states "If Land is attracted to Moldbug's political system, it is because a neocameralist state would be free to pursue long-term technological innovation without the democratic politician's need to appease short-sighted public opinion to be re-elected every few years."

 Geoff Schullenburger attributes this change to the bursting of the dotcom bubble and the rise of Web 2.0; Land blamed the lack of technological revolution on the progressivism of the new internet and the companies that ran it.
 Zack Beauchamp credits Land's life in China and his admiration for Deng and Lee.
+Le states that Land's neoreactionary turn came from the 2008 financial crisis, particularly his distaste for Keynesian policies such as the Obama administration's bailout of banks.
+According to Le, Land realized that the state was more capable of decelerating capitalism than he initially anticipated, leading him to speculate on a new system to unleash capitalism instead of waiting for Keynesian governments to collapse on their own.
 Gamez notes that Land maintains his criticism of the "Monopod" of human politics in the neoreactionary concept of the Cathedral, additionally retaining his interest in intelligence.
 He also notes that Land is "simply catching up to Murray Rothbard, Hans-Hermann Hoppe, Peter Brimelow, and assorted other radically right-wing libertarians and anarcho-capitalists, committed to 'cracking up' the democratic nation-state in favor of an 'ethno-economy.
-As of 2017, "Land argues now that neoreaction [...] is something that accelerationists should support", though many have distanced themselves from him in response to his views on race.
+Land argues that accelerationists should support neoreaction, though many have distanced themselves from him in response to his views on race.